 Daniel 2:18 That they would desire mercies of the God of heaven concerning this secret; that Daniel and his fellows should not perish with the rest of the wise men of Babylon.

 Daniel took the situation to his house.
 He then spoke it to those close to him.
 Daniel did not go and get all the Jews brought from Judah to pray.
 He did not have a corporate meeting with all the wise men.
-He was careful of whom he told the problem.
-He was careful of whom he had to pray about the problem.
+He was careful of whom he told the problem, and he was careful of whom he had to pray about the problem.
 Daniel knew his buddies had a relationship with the Lord and was interested in the wellbeing of the group.

 Too often we tell the wrong people about our trouble.
 We need to bring it first to our house.
 The house is our literal house or we can see this as our church house.
 But even in our literal house we need to be careful who we tell our trouble.
 Children can’t handle trouble, especially young children.
 Sometimes old children cannot handle trouble.
 Even in church we need to be cautious about whom we ask to pray about our trouble.
 I have heard people pray some of the most horrific prayers spoken over a person’s trouble.